 - Mediate BC: a list of qualified family mediators and more information about mediation and how it works

 - Family Mediation Canada: information about qualified family mediators

-- MyLawBC's Family Resolution Centre: free online mediators to help you and your ex-spouse write a parenting plan
+- MyLawBC's Family Resolution Centre: free online mediators to help you and your ex-spouse write parenting and child support arrangements

 Or you could search online by using the word "mediator" and the name of the city you live in.

 Can you make your spouse go to mediation?

 If you've started a case in Supreme Court, you might be able to make your spouse go to mediation.

 To do this, you serve your spouse with a document called a Notice to Mediate.
 See Making mediation happen in a family law case in Supreme Court and Serve Supreme Court documents to find out more about this.

 In the Victoria and Surrey Provincial Court registries, parents are required to meet with a family justice counsellor for a needs assessment and for a referral to consent dispute resolution, such as mediation.
 The goal is to try to reach an agreement so they don’t need to go to court.